 BIG Speed and Cost Enhancement: Many customers prefer not to archive an entire instance.
 This feature provides fast and simple way to efficiently archive and save on costs in cases where independent volumes are shared/moved between EC2 instances.

-Also, previously if a user archived an independent volume, they would lose the ability to perform File Level Recovery.
-Now with v3.2, a customer can utilize independent volume cold tier storage and have the option to recovery just a folder or a few files.
+Also, previously if a user archived an independent volume, they would lose the ability to perform File Level Restore.
+Now with v3.2, a customer can utilize independent volume cold tier storage and have the option to recover just a folder or a few files.

 Which brings us to…